jasonsbeer/AmigaPCI/TechnicalManual.md

 2) A target device claims the transaction and terminates with a Target-Abort.
 3) No target device claims the transaction and the cycle will time out with a Master-Abort.

 Target devices will assert _PERR in all cases of an address parity error.
 Some devices may assert _SERR, which is typically interpreted as a fatal system error.
 A "crash" in any other words.
 In the event of case 1, the wrong target device may be replying to the address.
-This can cause a myriad of issues, likely causing instability.
+This can cause a plethora of issues, likely causing instability.
 Case 2 is prefered when a target device respods to the address, but there is an address parity error.

 #### 2.9.2 Data Parity Errors